 Variable heat settings: You could need to consider an iron with a heat setting management, particularly when curling your bangs, layers and ends.

 Add in a number of accessories to make curling your hair even easier.

 Thermal styling glove: Gives heat higher access to your curls and protects in opposition to burns

 Crimping barrel: Add some fun to your curls with a crimping barrel

 Heat-proof mat: Rest your curling iron on a mat to protect any surface

-Iron cleaner: Helps keep consistent outcomes and enhances the longevity of your machine
+Iron cleaner: Helps preserve constant results and enhances the longevity of your system